-To get these credentials, you need to create a device first by using a device template.
-The device template for this project, "Smart light-deviceTemplate.json", is available in the attachments, so create a copy of it.
+To get these credentials, you need to create a device first by using a device type.
+The device type for this project, "Smart light-deviceType.json", is available in the attachments, so create a copy of it.
 Log in to or create your account on WolkAbout IoT Platform and select Device Management from the application menu and change to the Device Type Management tab.

 Now that a device template is available, you can create a device from it by clicking Create device.

 Here, you need to give your device a name and enter MQTT for the Connectivity Type.
-Check the checkbox for Create semantic group for this device (this is necessary for creating widgets on your dashboard later on).
+Check the checkbox for Create Default Semantic (this is necessary for creating widgets on your dashboard later on).